Last Updated on July 16, 2023

 You can try to seek lending through all of these institutions to find the one that has the best options based on what you are wanting to do and your current financial situation.

-Where Should I Buy a Farm?
+Where Should I Start a Farm?

-Deciding on where to buy a farm depends primarily on what type of farm you are wanting to start.
+Deciding on where to start a farm depends primarily on what type of farm you are wanting to start.
 If you plan on deriving an income from your farm and you plan to sell your farm goods directly to the consumer, you will probably want to start a farm somewhere near a metropolitan area.
 The truth is that people in larger cities are typically more open to direct to consumer purchases from farmers, participating in CSAs and buying from farmers markets.
 Larger cities typically have better farmers markets as well.

 It is possible to sell directly to consumers in smaller towns but keep in mind that you will have to work much harder to create a market for yourself.
 You may also need to drive more to reach all the cities around you to give you access to a larger market.

-If you are wanting a hobby farm then you will probably want to be somewhere near your place of work or the city that you work in since your day job will still be your primary source of income.
+If you are wanting to start a hobby farm then you will probably want to be somewhere near your place of work or the city that you work in since your day job will still be your primary source of income.
 And since you will probably be looking for less land, this will open up a lot more options for you.

 What Are Some Things to Look for When Buying or Leasing a Farm?